 The national homeownership rate held steady last quarter, hovering around 64 percent.
-According to one expert, it’s poised to rise even more thanks to an influx of young buyers.Verify your new rate (Aug 20th, 2019)
+According to one expert, it’s poised to rise even more thanks to an influx of young buyers.Show Me Today's Rates (Oct 19th, 2019)

 Young buyers flock to homeownership